Boyfriend Dungeon: Reception

 Boyfriend Dungeon received "mixed or average" reviews, according to review aggregator Metacritic.

-GamesRadar+ stated that "the game feels perfectly weighted to suit those who love either genre, yet doesn't alienate new players".
-PCGamesN called it "an intriguing curio".
+GamesRadar+ stated that "the game feels perfectly weighted to suit those who love either genre, yet doesn't alienate new players."
+PCGamesN called it "an intriguing curio."
 IGN gave the game a mixed review, saying that "Boyfriend Dungeon offers a fun spin on the dating sim formula, but its roguelite parts don't always mix well with developing romance."
+Nintendo World Report liked the dialogue between characters, saying, "The writing across all the dates is strong, alternating between tongue-in-cheek and sincere at a pleasant cadence."

+While criticizing the handling of some of the game's topics, Nintendo Life enjoyed the dungeon crawling aspects of the game, "Combat is satisfying and snappy, and the reward loop keeps you wanting to come back for more."
+Polygon felt the game could be poorly paced at points, with Boyfriend Dungeon's two dungeons being easy to complete, "This all felt compounded by how quickly I was able to breeze through the two dungeons, as well.
+It felt satisfying in the moment to hack and slash my way through the levels, but each of the big fights came and went without much difficulty."
+Game Informer liked the dateable partners of the game, writing that most had interesting backgrounds: "Not every storyline hit a home run, but each character is unique and easily relatable."

 Boyfriend Dungeon was nominated for the Games for Impact category for The Game Awards 2021.